 - Optional materials may include innovative assignments and projects, in-class and out-of class activities as well as a statement of teaching philosophy.

 Selection of Awardee

 The Non-Tenure Track Teaching Excellence Award Committee reviews the applications and makes a recommendation to the Dean of CAS.
-The Committee is composed of the most recent recipient and three CAS faculty members.
-At least one member is chosen from each of the following areas: mathematics/natural sciences, social sciences and humanities.
+The Committee is composed of the three most recent award recipients and two tenure-track CAS faculty members.

 Procedures and Deadlines